Frequently Asked Questions: The MSA Program

 What is the employment outlook for international MSA students seeking jobs in the U.S.?

 While the economy and other factors may create unpredictable obstacles to U.S. employment, and while some employers cannot or choose not to hire non-citizens, to date, 97% of MSA alumni are employed in the U.S. International students holding the MSA (a STEM-qualified degree) are eligible for Optional Practical Training (OPT).
 Please review our Employment Report for the latest information about student outcomes.

 What are the deadlines for application submission?

-We are currently accepting applications for the MSA Class of 2020, which begins studies in June 2019.
+We will begin accepting applications on June 3, 2019 for the MSA Class of 2021, which begins studies in June 2020.
 International applicants should apply by December 15 to meet the Graduate School’s priority deadline.
 Domestic applicants should apply by one of the three deadlines detailed here.
 All available seats are filled by the end of April.

 Do I need to complete all prerequisites before applying to the program?

 You may submit your application concurrent with prerequisite class attendance.
 You should inform us of any coursework you are taking and will need to provide a transcript once you have completed the course.

 Am I required to take the GRE or GMAT?